outscale/butterfly/README.md

 # Run Butterfly server

-Butterfly command line is divided in two parts separated by `--`:
-- DPDK arguments
-- Butterfly arguments

 First, to get help: `butterfly-server --help`

-For example, if you have a DPDK compatible NIC, Butterfly will use the first available DPDK port:
+For example, if you have a DPDK compatible NIC, Butterfly will use the first available DPDK port.
+If no port is found, a (slow) tap interface is created.
 ```
-sudo butterfly-server -c1 -n1 --socket-mem 64 -- -i 192.168.0.1 -s /tmp
+sudo butterfly-server -i 192.168.0.1 -s /tmp
 ```

-If you don't have a DPDK compatible card, you can init a DPDK virtual device (which is _much_ slower than a DPDK compatible hardware).
+If you don't have a DPDK compatible card, you can also init a DPDK virtual device (which is _much_ slower than a DPDK compatible hardware).

 For example, we can ask butterfly to listen to existing `eth0` interface:
 ```
-sudo butterfly-server -c1 -n1 --socket-mem 64 --vdev=eth_pcap0,iface=eth0 -- -i 192.168.0.1 -s /tmp
+sudo butterfly-server -i 192.168.0.1 -s /tmp --dpdk-args "-c1 -n1 --socket-mem 64 --vdev=eth_pcap0,iface=eth0"
 ```

-If you don't have a DPDK port available and don't create a vdev interface, Butterfly will create a TAP interface.

 Alternatively, you can ask Butterfly to read a [configuration file] (https://github.com/outscale-jju/butterfly/blob/doc/api/server/original_config.ini) at init:
 ```
-sudo butterfly-server -c1 -n1 --socket-mem 64 -- -c /etc/butterfly/butterfly.conf
+sudo butterfly-server -c /etc/butterfly/butterfly.conf
 ```

 # F.A.Q.